 Why use Dome ports for Underwater Photography?

 Domes make it better - Domes help correct aberrations that occur when light travels thru water as opposed to air.
-Domes can deliver better results compared to flat ports, and also make it easier or possible some results that flat ports would not capture.
+Domes can deliver better results compared to flat ports, and also make it easier or possible to achieve the results that flat ports would not capture.

 Size matters - Bigger domes are better than smaller domes, for a number of reasons.
 The tradeoffs are; heavier, bulkier, pricier than smaller domes.

 Glass is optically superior - Glass domes are optically superior to plastic or acrylic, and they do not scratch as easily.
 All of the Outex ports, including its domes, are American-made glass ports.

 Universal fit protects your investment - Both Outex glass domes are designed to fit any/all lenses thru adaptors and clamps.
 This design protects your investment and optimizes your usability and upgradeability over time.
 Our Waterproof Camera Housing Dome Kit supports both threaded, unthreaded, hooded, curved, and fisheye lenses.